What is a home sensor?

 1. Sensors are small

-Indoor environmental sensors measure conditions inside a home.
+Indoor sensors measure conditions inside a home.
 There are many types of sensors, which come in different shapes and sizes.

 Some look like small boxes or plugs, others can be built into similar devices.